ChienAnTu/Bookhive/README.md

 alembic upgrade head
 ```

-### 4.3 example
+### 4.3 Example

 When I run `alembic revision --autogenerate -m "add published_year to book"` and  `alembic upgrade head`, Alembic generates a new migration script that adds the `published_year` field to the `book` table.

 <img src="introduction-images/image-20250817111019996.png" alt="image-20250817111019996" style="zoom:67%;" />